Tuesday, December 30, 2008

 So 2 years ago I started this blog (first posting is here).
 Interactivity at last!
 But it turns out that not all that many people read blogs, and even fewer people make comments.
 So it was mostly just me blabbering on about weather, astronomy/cosmology, gardening, web links that were probably only interesting to me, world events that pissed me off, etc. Even though not many comments came in, the blog turned out to be a fun exercise in writing, which I had enjoyed years ago but stopped doing.

 Fast forward to Saturday, Dec 13, 2008.
 Browsing through some of the local blogs I follow, I scroll down through local photographer Blaine Franger's blog, admiring his excellent photos as always.
 And then: THERE...
 IT...IS.
 A chat program that is a quantum leap better than any chat service I had seen previously!
-I hauled ass over to Cbox, registered, installed chat windows on this blog and on the main weather site, and sat back, expecting a few comments to come trickling in daily.
+I hauled ass over to Cbox, registered, installed chat windows on this blog and on the main weather site, and sat back, not expecting any more than a few comments to come trickling in occasionally.

 This was one day before a huge mass of arctic air arrived in the Pacific Northwest, leading to a series of heavy snow/cold weather events that continues to the present time.
 A weather geek's weather dream come true.
 Suddenly, I was up to my neck in site interactivity, and have been a tad bit distracted ever since.